-Atlanta has a lot to offer when it comes to food, and many Atlanta restaurants have been featured on the hit show "Diners, Drive-ins and Dives" hosted by "The Next Food Network Star" winner Guy Fieri.
-Here's the inside scoop on the Atlanta restaurants that have been featured on Food Network.
+Atlanta has a lot to offer when it comes to food, and many Atlanta restaurants have been featured on the hit show Diners, Drive-ins and Dives hosted by The Next Food Network Star winner Guy Fieri.
+Here's the inside scoop on the Atlanta restaurants that have been featured on the Food Network.

 Marietta Diner has been a long-standing Atlanta-area favorite when it comes to great value and seriously tasty plates of food.
 Located on Cobb Parkway just a short drive from The Big Chicken, this diner gets packed at all hours of the day and night.

 This is one of the closest things Atlanta has to the classic diners found in the Northeast.
 Food is homestyle and includes Greek specialties often found in true diners.
 The portion sizes are huge and the cake display will make you drool.
-Every meal starts with unforgettable, flakey spinach pie.
+Every meal starts with unforgettable, flaky spinach pie.

 Located on Main Street (does it get any more classic?) in Tucker, Georgia, Matthew's Cafeteria serves down-home cooking with true Southern style.

 The Highlander serves up fried bar food goodness, including its famed pasta-rella sticks: mozzarella sticks wrapped in pasta and deep fried.
-Once you've finished that fried frenzy of a starter, chow down on burgers, steaks and more.
+Once you've finished that fried frenzy of a starter, chow down on burgers, steaks, and more.

 Note: Because it's a bar, only adults over the age of 21 are allowed.

-Colonnade is located on the unique Cheshire Bridge stretch of Atlanta that's a mix of popular restaurants and edgier spots, like adult film stores.
-A fixture in the diner scene for more than 75 years, Colonnade is always filled with a variety of characters, young and old.
-Like many other restaurants on the Atlanta "Diners, Drive-ins and Dives" list, the family-run restaurant dishes out big plates of Southern food, including many fried features.
-It also has a huge selection of seafood both fried and not.
+The Colonnade Restaurant is located on the unique Cheshire Bridge stretch of Atlanta that's a mix of popular restaurants and edgier spots, such as adult film stores.
+A fixture in the diner scene for more than 75 years, the Colonnade Restaurant is always filled with a variety of characters, young and old.
+Like many other restaurants on the Atlanta Diners, Drive-ins and Dives list, this family-run restaurant dishes out big plates of Southern food, including many fried features.
+It also has a huge selection of seafood, both fried and not.

-The Silver Skillet has been featured on other TV shows and in other movies, too.
-The list is long but includes "Anchorman 2," "Remember the Titans," HBO's "Traveling Man," "The Founder" (starring Michael Keaton), ABC's "What Would You do?", "The Real McCoy."
+The restaurant has been featured on other TV shows and movies.
+The list is long but includes Anchorman 2, Remember the Titans, HBO's Traveling Man, The Founder (starring Michael Keaton), ABC's What Would You Do? and The Real McCoy.